Sharktrix/DataStructures-Algorithms/STACKS/stacks.md

 - For something to be a stack, we just have to add and remove from the same end.
-- In stacks, there is only top.
-Pop and push has to be done from the top and we really don't need bottom.
+- But with a stack we're only adding and removing from the top, so we really don't need bottom.
 - We might wanna use an end specifically where we need not index everything.
 - LIFO - Last In First Out
 - Favorite analogy for a stack is a can of tennis balls.